SupTan85/int/.doc/int.tonumber.md

 print(x:tonumber()) -- output: 35
 ```

+> [!TIP]
+In this example, a function inside the object is called and returns the object itself as the input.

 also you can do like this:

-> [!TIP]
-This example call function inside object but didn't return self object as input.

 ```lua
 local int = require("int") -- import module